SovereignCloudStack/k8s-cluster-api-provider/README.md

 ## Advanced cluster templating with helm (Technical Preview)

-On the management node, we have not only helm installed, but also the repository [https://github.com/stackhpc/capi-helm-charts](https://github.com/stackhpc/capi-helm-charts) checked out.
+On the management server, we have not only helm installed, but also the repository [https://github.com/stackhpc/capi-helm-charts](https://github.com/stackhpc/capi-helm-charts) checked out.
 Amongst other things, it automates the creation of new machine templates when needed and doing rolling updates on your k8s cluster